Azure-Samples/smartbulkcopy/README.md

 `"retry-connection": {"delay-increment": 10, "max-attempt": 5}`

 Defines how many times an operation should be attempted if a disconnection is detected and how much time (in seconds) should pass between two retries.
 Delay is incremented by `delay-incremement` every time a new attempt is tried.

+`"command-timeout": 5400`

+Introduced in **version 1.9.3** allows to set the timeout, in seconds, for a command before an error is generated.
+Default is set to 90 minutes (as some operations, like re-enabling Temporal Tables, if data size is big, can take quite a long time.)

 ## Notes on Azure SQL

 Azure SQL is log-rated as described in [Transaction Log Rate Governance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-resource-limits-database-server#transaction-log-rate-governance) and it can do 96 MB/sec of log flushing.
 Smart Bulk Load will report the detected log flush speed every 5 seconds so that you can check if you can actually increase the number of parallel task to go faster or you're already at the limit.
 Please remember that 96 MB/Sec are done with higher SKU, so if you're already using 7 parallel tasks and you're not seeing something close to 96 MB/Sec please check that